svanderburg/nix-amigaosenv/README.md

 Usage
 =====
-A Nix expression that builds AmigaOS software may looks like this:
+A Nix expression that builds AmigaOS software may look like this:

     {amigaosenv, dependency}:

     amigaosenv.mkDerivation {
       name = "mypackage-0.1";
-      src = /path/to/source.tar.gz; # Or perhaps function invocation to fetchurl
+      src = /path/to/source.tar.gz; # Or perhaps function invocation to fetchurl buildInputs = [ dependency ];

       # Package build instructions
       buildCommand = ''